Posted April 7, 2016

 The global cyber crime underground is becoming increasingly more diverse as more and more international criminals are entering the arena, with some countries clearly leading the packs.
 In March 2016, Trend Micro released a white paper in which it determined that cyber crime exists in regional pockets, rather than a unified global enterprise.
 What’s more, even though there was overlap between regions, these markets distinguished themselves from one another by the types of goods and services being offered.

-The further refinement of business operations indicates another evolution of these markets moving from competition based enterprises to ones catering to more selective clientele, which dovetails into many resorting to operating out of the Deep Web in order to evade law enforcement efforts.
+The further refinement of business operations indicates another evolution of these markets moving from competition based enterprises to ones catering to more selective clientele, which dovetails into many resorting to operating out of the Deep Web: The part of the World Wide Web that is not discoverable by means of standard search engines, including password-protected or dynamic pages and encrypted networks. in order to evade law enforcement efforts.
 As such, customers may be more apt to obtain items from the regions of their specialization, intimating that the better markets may ultimately become the ones that focus on quality of product/service rather than quantity.

 The Chinese cyber crime underground is one of the most prolific in the world and we’ve seen an increase in activity in the recent years.
 With the recent availability of tools such as leaked data search engines, it is now even simpler to discover and trade breached data, whether it be credit cards, PayPal accounts, poker accounts, bank accounts, personally identifiable information (PII), and everything in between.
 These include tools such as the SheYun search engine that has been specifically created to search leaked data, the CnSeu forum for trading leaked data, and others.
 These search engines are either completely free or very cheap to use, while providing a high return.

 In addition to underground market’s usual offerings such as DDoS attacks and remote access Trojans, in the past year a new type of tool has emerged – a social engineering toolkit – an example of which is the Social Engineering Master.
-This particular tool was created by the Chinese cyber underground and contains a comprehensive toolset – everything from obtaining interesting information (MD5, PII, phone numbers) and data dumps, to templates for phishing emails, fake IDs, and much more.
+This particular tool was created by the Chinese cyber underground and contains a comprehensive toolset – everything from obtaining interesting information (MD5, PII, phone numbers) and data dumps, to templates for Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. emails, fake IDs, and much more.
 It also includes exploit kits, phishing websites, and Trojan downloaders.
 This is just one of many similar tools that further demonstrates how the cyber crime underground is modeling itself after its legal counterparts (aka legitimate marketplaces fueled by supply and demand practices) – making sure that the customer service and experience is at a high standard to promote use and generate more income for the creators.

 Next week, we will discuss the notorious Russian and Eastern European cyber crime undergrounds.